Sweepstake: United States

 Sweepstakes are frequently used by fast-food restaurants to boost business.
 One of the most popular has been the McDonald's Monopoly "instant-win" game-piece promotion (To satisfy the "no purchase necessary" requirement, free game pieces are made available on request through the US mail).
 Soft drink companies also sponsor many sweepstakes, such as the Pepsi Billion Dollar Sweepstakes game and the Pepsi Stuff loyalty rewards program that allowed Pepsi drinkers to accumulate points from packages and cups and redeem them for merchandise.
 Pepsi Stuff was Pepsi's largest and most successful long-term promotion ever and it ran for many years in the US and in many countries around the world.
 Other sponsors may require the submission of a UPC of a company product (with provision for receiving a "free" UPC) for entry into the sweepstakes drawing.

 Sweepstakes parlors, which began to appear in the US around 2005, are establishments that offer chances to win cash prizes as a promotion for a product, usually either a telephone card or Internet access.
+Sweepstakes casinos use a similar model, offering promotional real money winning opportunities by playing casino-style games online.

 Sweepstakes must be carefully planned to comply with local laws and curtail forms of entrant fraud and abuse.
 Before home computers were popular, a common method of entry was a mailed, plain 3" × 5" index card with the entrant's name and address.
 Massive computer-printed entries resulted in a new requirement that entries must be "hand-printed".
 Laser printers that can mimic ink pen writing are also a problem for sponsors.
 In most sweepstakes, entrants and their relatives must not be related to the sponsor or promoter.

 Many state lotteries also run second-chance sweepstakes in conjunction with the retail sale of state lottery scratch cards in an effort to increase consumer demand for scratch cards and help control the litter caused by the improper disposal of non-winning lottery tickets.
 Since lottery tickets are considered to be bearer instruments under the Uniform Commercial Code, these lottery scratch card promotions can be entered with non-winning tickets that are picked up as litter.